Uniswap/v1-docs/frontend/swap.md

 # Trade tokens

 In Uniswap, there is a separate exchange contract for each ERC20 token.
 These exchanges hold reserves of both ETH and their associated ERC20.
-Instead of waiting to be matched in an order-book, users can make trades against the reserves at any time.
+Instead of waiting to be matched in an order book, users can make trades against the reserves at any time.
 Reserves are pooled between a decentralized network of liquidity providers who collect fees on every trade.

-Pricing is automatic, based on the $$x * y = k$$ market making formula which automatically adjusts prices based off the relative sizes of the two reserves and the size of the incoming trade.
+Pricing is automatic, based on the $$x * y = k$$ market making formula which automatically adjusts prices based on the relative sizes of the two reserves and the size of the incoming trade.
 Since all tokens share ETH as a common pair, it is used as an intermediary asset for direct trading between any ERC20 ⇄ ERC20 pair.

 ## ETH ⇄ ERC20 Calculations